altugdurmaz/rpi-vlc-kiosk/README.md

 Once the image is downloaded, you can burn it to your SD card with tools like Etcher (https://www.balena.io/etcher/)

 1- You need to connect the pi to an external monitor and keyboard during the setup phase.
-2- insert your micro sd card to RPI and plug-in power cable
+2- insert your micro sd card into RPI and plug-in power cable

 ### Connect your raspberry pi